akhanalcs/react/README.md

   );
 }

-// {} because we're destructuring/ unpack "props" object into distinct variables
+// {} in '{ count, onClick }' is because we're destructuring/ unpacking "props" object passed to it into distinct variables
 // In JS, primitive values (like numbers, strings, booleans) are passed by value while objects
 // (including arrays and functions) are passed by reference.
 // Here 'count' is passed by value but 'onClick' is passed by reference.